 Dr. William Scherlis

-Director, Professor, Institute for Software Research
+Professor of Computer Science, Institute for Software Research

-Scherlis chaired the National Research Council (NRC) study committee on defense software producibility, which recently released its final report Critical Code: Software Producibility for Defense.
+Scherlis has led multiple national studies including the National Research Council (NRC) study committee that produced the report Critical Code: Software Producibility for Defense in 2010.
 He served multiple terms as a member of the DARPA Information Science and Technology Study Group (ISAT).
-He has been an advisor to major IT companies and is a founder of SureLogic and Panopto.
-He has served as program chair for a number of technical conferences, including the ACM Foundations of Software Engineering (FSE) Symposium.
-He has more than 80 scientific publications.
-He is a Fellow of the IEEE and a lifetime National Associate of the National Academy of Sciences.
+He has been an advisor to major technology firms, defense companies, and venture investors, and is a co-founder of Panopto, a CMU spin-off.
+He has served as program chair for a number of technical conferences including the ACM Foundations of Software Engineering (FSE) Symposium and the ACM Symposium on Partial Evaluation and Program Manipulation (PEPM).